theforeman/foreman-js/packages/env/README.md

 ## What you get with this project

 - `@theforeman/env/babel` - Adds theforeman babel dev configuration to your project.
-- WIP: `@theforeman/env/lint` - Adds theforeman linting tools to you project.
-- WIP: `@theforeman/env/test` - Adds theforeman testing tools to you project.
+- `@theforeman/env/test` -  Adds theforeman testing tools to you project.
 - WIP: `@theforeman/env/storybook` - Adds theforeman storybook tools to you project.

 ## Installation